hpacheco/ses/labs/Lab3.md

 Many generic code scanners also work for other languages.
 As an example, consider the following pre-generated scans over the PHP code of Mutillidae:
 * [SonarCloud](https://sonarcloud.io/summary/overall?id=hpacheco_mutillidae)

-There are also many other static web application analysis tools designed specifically for specific languages languages.
+There are also many other static web application analysis tools designed for specific languages languages.
 We name a few that you may try on your own for your projects:
 * [Find Security Bugs](https://github.com/find-sec-bugs/find-sec-bugs/) is a static code analysis tool for Java web applications.
 * [Enlightn](https://github.com/enlightn/enlightn) is a static security analyser for applications developed using the Laravel PHP framework.
 * [Progpilot](https://github.com/designsecurity/progpilot) is a static taint analysis tool for PHP.
 It supports sanitizers, which allows more control over the taint analysis when compared to automated scanners such as SonarCloud.